After the six-week-long One Room Challenge, the big day is finally here: Haley’s colorful girl’s bedroom reveal!

 Now onto the fun part … the new things I added to her room!

 I won’t share every single detail of all the new furniture and decor I purchased, but here’s the highlight reel of the new additions:

 - Black and white stenciled wall: Some fresh white paint and the black and white patterned walls made SUCH a difference.
-I talked all about stenciling the walls — and even shared my best stenciling tips — in this post.
+I talked all about stenciling the walls — and even shared my best stenciling tips.

 - New luxury vinyl plank flooring: Well, this upgrade wasn’t planned, but let me tell ya … I wasn’t sad about it.
 Because I hated the old carpet in Haley’s bedroom.
 We chose MSI’s Everlife flooring and that vinyl plank flooring has totally lived up to all my hopes and dreams.
 Curious about why we had to replace her flooring?
-All the details about our unexpected renovations are right here in this post.
+Read all the details about our unexpected renovations!

 - A fun and funky reading chair: I’ve always been a big fan of Article, but never had a great reason to buy something there … until now.
 The Daisy Lounge Chair is actually designed for the outdoors, but I decided to snag one for the corner of Haley’s room.
 And it looks great!
 It’s pretty comfortable, too, especially with the faux fur throw.